1992 – BA (University of Sydney)

 Seminars and Lectures

-I have delivered continuing legal education seminar papers on Crown Duties of Fairness, Impartiality and Restraint in a Criminal Trial (2004), Defended Local Court Hearings (2004), Conduct of Sexual Assault Trials (2006), Interventionist Judges (2009), The Historical Development of Fundamental Features of a Fair Trial (2010), Recent Legislative Amendments in Criminal Law (2014), Childhood Adversity and Sentencing (2015), Ethics Hypotheticals (2017), Cross-Examination of Children in Criminal Trials (2018) and Developing a Trauma Informed Practice (2019).
+I have delivered continuing legal education seminar papers on Crown Duties of Fairness, Impartiality and Restraint in a Criminal Trial (2004), Defended Local Court Hearings (2004), Conduct of Sexual Assault Trials (2006), Interventionist Judges (2009), The Historical Development of Fundamental Features of a Fair Trial (2010), Recent Legislative Amendments in Criminal Law (2014), Childhood Adversity and Sentencing (2015), Ethics Hypotheticals (2017), Cross-Examination of Children in Criminal Trials (2018), Developing a Trauma Informed Practice (2019) and Dealing with Judicial Bullying (2020).

 I have delivered lectures to law students on the law of evidence, criminal law practice, trial process, and search and seizure.
 In 1998 I designed and lectured in a course on public international law at the University of Newcastle.
 I have acted as a judge in moot court exercises for law students at the University of Newcastle and the University of Sydney.